-It’s not as if she was going to do any of the clean-up and relief but out of respect for the devastation, this was expected.
+It’s not as if she would do any clean-up and relief, but this was expected out of respect for the devastation.

-Her shoes had no bearing on her visit, we made it that way.
+Her shoes had no bearing on her visit, and we made it that way.

-This is just an example of how influence and judgment can alter the way we think about who we are, what we wear and the way we present ourselves.
+Isn’t it amazing how influence and judgment can alter our perception of who we are, what we wear, and how we present ourselves?

 Her shoes aren’t going to influence the empathy she has for the disaster.

-To be honest, if you look at the photos the only difference is that Melania is wearing runners and a ball cap.
+The only difference is that Melania is wearing runners and a ball cap if you look at the photos.
 Who cares?

 It was all about those shoes when the focus should have been on Harvey Disaster Relief.
-My point is our focus is often taken away from real issues.
+My point is our focus turns away from real issues.